fe-data/fe-docs/docs/getting-started/overview.rst

 - Do you need multiple ticket types?
 Eg. a tickets for adults and a ticket for children, each with a different price and stock.
 Do they need to be counted (Deducted from the stock)?
 - How many tickets can be ordered in a single order?
 - Do you want to use volume pricing?
+- Do you need extra input fields when placing an order?
+- Do tickets need to be personalized using specific required fields?
 - Are users allowed to place multiple orders?
 - Do you need a seating plan?
 - Is this an sports event and do you want to use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ ?